 Hill Climbing

 It is quite easy to calculate the power PHill needed for climbing a steep hill.
-If there would be no air or rolling resistance, all we need to know would be the mass m of the rider plus bicycle, the acceleration due to gravity g (9.81 m/s²), the height difference h of the climb, and the time t.
+If there would be no air or rolling resistance, all we need to know would be the mass m of the rider plus bicycle, the acceleration due to gravity g (9.81 m/s²), the elevation difference h of the climb, and the time t.
 The work WHill (in Joule) to climb the hill is

 WHill= m× g×h